JonJonHuang/DockerTutorial/Launching Your Docker App and Sharing.md

 # Launching Your Docker App and Sharing

 ### Launching Your Docker App
 Once you have built your Docker app, you are then ready to run the app!
-To run the app call the command
+To run the app call the command:

 ```sh
 docker run -p 4000:80 imageName